How to Store Your Chocolate Properly: Tips from a Chocolatier

 Humidity Matters

+Chocolate and humidity are not friends.
+Moisture can cause sugar bloom and affect the smoothness of the chocolate.
+Aim for a place with low humidity, ideally under 50%.
 If your home tends to be humid — especially near the coast — choose the coolest, driest room rather than the kitchen.

-If you’re lucky enough to have a wine cellar, you already have the perfect chocolate‑storage environment.
+If you’re lucky enough to have a wine cellar, you already have the perfect chocolate-storage environment.
+Wine cellars offer:

 Stable temperature